Catherine-23-Codes/Day1/README.md

 # Day1

 This is about Git and GitHub basics

-Commit-- Changes made that are saved steps of committing: 1) add
+Commit-- Changes made that are saved steps of committing: 1) add 2) Commit

-                     2) Commit
+# Author

+Catherine Infanta

+# Software

+VS Code, GitHub